Zulox/Tanks-Java/README.md

 ##HOW TO RUN
-#WARNING YOU NEED NETBEAN IN RODER TO RUN THE PROJECT
+#WARNING YOU NEED NETBEAN IN ORDER TO RUN THE PROJECT

 1)Download the whole project file